 Each year ISF proposes a general theme for International Self-Care Day.
-For 24 July 2017, the theme is ‘Get better with Self-Care’
+For 24 July 2017, the theme was ‘Get better with Self-Care’

-Since 2011 self-care activities linked to ISD have been organised around the world, in countries as far apart as China, Mexico, South Africa, Switzerland, the United States and Vietnam.
+Since 2011 self-care activities linked to ISD have been organised around the world, in countries as far apart as Brazil, China, Mexico, Myanmar, Nepal, South Africa, South Korea, Switzerland, the United States and Vietnam.
 Some countries – the UK and Canada – have organised self-care weeks.